Sesame Workshop: Later years

-The CTW changed its name to Sesame Workshop in June 2000, to better represent its non-television activities and interactive media.
-Also in 2000, Gary Knell succeeded Britt as president and CEO of the Workshop; according to Davis, he "presided over an especially fertile period in the nonprofit's history".
-Knell was instrumental in the creation of the cable channel Universal Kids (formerly Sprout TV network) in 2005.
-Sprout (launched as PBS Kids Sprout) was founded as a partnership between the Workshop, Comcast, PBS, and HIT Entertainment, all of whom contributed programming to the new network.
+Sesame Workshop is the new name for the Children's Television Workshop on June 5, 2000, to better represent its non-television activities and interactive media.
+Also on June 5, 2000, Gary Knell succeeded Britt as president and CEO of the Workshop; according to Davis, he "presided over an especially fertile period in the nonprofit's history".
+Under Knell's management, Sesame Workshop produced a variety of original shows for Noggin.
+The first was an interactive game show called Sponk!, which was meant to model good collaboration and teamwork skills.
+Sesame Workshop also co-produced a Sesame Street spin-off, Play with Me Sesame, for Noggin.
+On April 1, 2002, Noggin premiered an overnight block for teenagers called The N. Sesame Workshop created its first-ever teen drama series, Out There, for The N.

+In August 2002, Sesame Workshop sold its 50% share of Noggin to Viacom.
+The buyout was partially caused by SW's need to pay off debt.
+Sesame Workshop remained involved with the network's programming, as Viacom entered a multi-year production deal with Sesame Workshop shortly after the split and continued to broadcast the company's shows.
+The last collaboration between Noggin and Sesame Workshop was The Upside Down Show, which premiered in 2006.

+Outside of Noggin, Knell was instrumental in the creation of the cable channel Sprout (now Universal Kids, shutting down in March 2025) in 2005.
+Sprout (launched as PBS Kids Sprout) was founded as a partnership between the Workshop, Comcast, PBS, and HIT Entertainment, all of whom contributed older programming from their archive libraries to the new network.
 After seven years as a partner, the Workshop divested its stake in Sprout to NBCUniversal in December 2012.

 In 2007, the Sesame Workshop founded The Joan Ganz Cooney Center, an independent, non-profit organization that studies how to improve children's literacy by using and developing digital technologies "grounded in detailed educational curriculum", just as was done during the development of Sesame Street.